near/docs/docs/bos/queryapi/how-works.md

 - **Database:** a Postgres database where the developer's indexer data is stored, using a logical DB per user, and a logical schema per indexer function.
 - **API:** a Hasura server running on Google Cloud Platform exposes a GraphQL endpoint so users can access their data from anywhere.

+## Historical backfill

+When an indexer is created, two processes are triggered:

+- real-time - starts from the block the indexer was registered (`block_X`), and will execute the indexer function on every matching block from there on.
+- historical - starts from the configured `start_from_block` height, and will execute the indexer function for all matching blocks up until `block_X`.

+The historical backfill process can be broken down in to two parts: _indexed_, and _unindexed_ blocks.

+**Indexed** blocks come from the `near-delta-lake` bucket in S3.
+This bucket is populated via a DataBricks job which streams blocks from NEAR Lake, and for every account, stores the block heights that contain transactions made against them.
+This processed data allows QueryAPI to quickly fetch a list of block heights that match the contract ID defined on the Indexer, rather than filtering through all blocks.

+NEAR Delta Lake is not updated in real time, so for the historical process to close the gap between it and the starting point of the real-time process, it must also manually process the remaining blocks.
+This is the **unindexed** portion of the backfill.

 ## Provisioning